swarajb-778/Collaborito/docs/ROADMAP.md

 - Always: Update docs when adding new features or changing APIs
 - Version control: Tag documentation releases with code releases

+## 33) Final summary (2025-08-19)

+This roadmap provides a comprehensive guide for Collaborito's development, covering current status, immediate priorities, growth features, and operational procedures.
+The focus remains on completing the security milestone (RPC deployment, session timeout UX, device management) before moving to engagement features (feed, messaging, booking).
+Regular updates to this document ensure alignment with project goals and team capabilities.